-Because most Texas dog bite claims require the injured person to show that the owner knew the dog was aggressive, evidence that the owner had no knowledge of (and had no reason to suspect) the dog's potential viciousness might work as a defense to a dog bite claim, especially where the owner was not otherwise acting negligently in controlling the dog.
+Because most Texas dog bite claims require the injured person to show that the owner knew the dog was aggressive, evidence that the owner had no knowledge of (and had no reason to suspect) the dog's potential viciousness might work as a defense to a dog bite claim.
+That's especially true in cases where the owner was not otherwise acting negligently in controlling the dog.

-If the injured person was trespassing on the dog owner's property when the bite occurred, the owner could successfully argue that the person who was bitten bears some or all of the fault for what happened.
-Learn more about comparative negligence in dog bite cases.
+If the injured person was trespassing on the dog owner's property when the bite occurred, or was provoking the dog in some way, the owner could successfully argue that the person who was bitten bears some or all of the fault for what happened.

 Whether you've been hurt by someone's dog, or someone is accusing your pet of an attack, it's important to know the basics of how the law deals with dog bites and other injuries caused by pets.
 You can read more about how comparative negligence works in dog bite cases, and about the factors that go into deciding when owners are responsible for the actions of their pets.
 Or, if you have questions about how Texas' dog bite laws applies to your specific situation, consider reaching out to an attorney in Texas with experience handling animal cases.